Bytez-com/docs/api.md

 {"model":"openai-community/gpt2","status":"started","concurrency":1}
 ```

-Note, this endpoint can also take in the param `expirationPeriodSeconds` which will allow for your instance to expire within 2 minutes after expirationPeriodSeconds has been set.
+Note, this endpoint also takes in a param, `expirationPeriodSeconds`, which allows for your instance to expire within 2 minutes after the expirationPeriodSeconds has been reached.

+Any time a request is sent to run the model, this expiration period resets.
+Meaning the instance will continue to run as long as you are making requests to it within the specified expiriation period.

-e.g. to make an instance expire 5 minutes after the last request it receives, you would do this:
+To make an instance expire 5 minutes after the last request it receives, you would do this:

 ### Request
 ```bash